avast/retdec-regression-tests-framework/docs/index.rst

 This is an API documentation for the regression tests framework.
 It describes ways of writing regression tests and provides an overview of the supported functions and methods.

-The documentation is primarily focused on tests for the RetDec decompiler, i.e. for the ``retdec-decompiler.sh`` script.
+The documentation is primarily focused on tests for the RetDec decompiler, i.e. for the ``retdec_decompiler.py`` script.
 You can, however, write tests for arbitrary RetDec-related tools, such as ``fileinfo`` or ``unpacker``.
 This is described in section :doc:`tests_for_arbitrary_tools`.
 Nevertheless, it is highly recommended to read the whole documentation, even if you plan to write tests only for a single tool.

 Table of Contents
 =================